emacs-mirror/emacs/mps/manual/source/guide/lang.rst

     }

-Objects are never freed, because it is necessary to prove that they are :term:`dead` before their memory can be :term:`reclaimed
-<reclaim>`.
-To prove that they are dead, we need a :term:`tracing
-<trace>` :term:`garbage collector`.
+Objects are never freed, because it is necessary to prove that they are :term:`dead` before their memory can be :term:`reclaimed `.
+To prove that they are dead, we need a :term:`tracing <trace>` :term:`garbage collector`.
 Which the MPS will provide.

 Choosing an arena class
 -----------------------

-You'll recall from the :ref:`guide-overview` that the functionality of the MPS is divided between the :term:`arenas <arena>`, which request memory from (and return it to) the operating system, and :term:`pools
-<pool>`, which allocate blocks of memory for your program.
+You'll recall from the :ref:`guide-overview` that the functionality of the MPS is divided between the :term:`arenas`, which request memory from (and return it to) the operating system, and :term:`pools`, which allocate blocks of memory for your program.

 There are two main classes of arena: the :term:`client arena`, :c:func:`mps_arena_class_cl`, which gets its memory from your program,